 This version costs a whopping $750,000.
 While a significant sum we expect outdoor signage and the work of designers and installers and fabricators could easily get us a product at least in the mid six figures.
 So this sum is not so surprising.
 A million bucks doesn’t get you much these days does it?

 The part we find thought provoking is the cultural aspect of the visual of the sign.
-Keeping with the vibe of 2020 the city decided to employ a BLM / Black Lives Matter theme.
-Some folks didn’t like this.
+Keeping with the vibe of 2020 and Black Lives Matter protests, the city decided to employ a Black / African cultural theme.
+It’s been popular.
+However some folks didn’t like this.

 On social media we found posts like this one at @inside_to